koushikb19/Delete-Folders-In-Given-Path/README.md

 ### Working

-It will recursively search all the programs using DFS(Deapth first search) For each file it checks if the file is in the given list of folders to delete If the file exsists, it will first delete the all the content inside the folder and then the folder itself.
+It will recursively search all the programs using DFS(Deapth first search) For each file, it checks if the file is in the given list of folders to delete.
+If the file exsists, it will first delete the all the content inside the folder and then the folder itself.